-For Sudan, it will be of vital importance to ensure that the universal coverage campaign for long-lasting insecticidal nets (LLINs) and IRS campaigns scheduled for 2020 go ahead, whilst taking into account physical distancing, in accordance with the recent guidance and recommendations from WHO and the RBM Partnership to End Malaria.
-Without the LLIN campaign, planned indoor residual spraying (IRS) and sustained malaria case management, there could be an increase in malaria cases and deaths.
-Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 18.6% increase in malaria cases, and a 74.1% increase in malaria deaths in Sudan.
+For Sudan, it was of vital importance to ensure that the universal coverage campaign for long-lasting insecticidal nets (LLINs) and IRS campaigns scheduled for 2020 were completed, whilst taking into account physical distancing, in accordance with the guidance and recommendations from WHO and the RBM Partnership to End Malaria.
+Without the LLIN campaign, planned indoor residual spraying (IRS) and sustained malaria case management, there could have been an increase in malaria cases and deaths.
+The country is commended for completing the LLIN campaign by the end of 2020.Under the worst-case scenario, in which all ITN campaigns are suspended and there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 18.6% increase in malaria cases, and a 74.1% increase in malaria deaths in Sudan.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.